sgbaird/OPTIMEO/paper/paper.md

 # Summary

-We present `OPTIMEO`, an Optimization Platform for Tuning, Inference, Modeling, Exploration, and Orchestration.
+We present `OPTIMEO`, a Bayesian Optimization web application for Tuning, Modeling, and Orchestrating Processes.
 `OPTIMEO` is a web application that helps the user optimize their experimental process by generating a design of experiment (DoE), generating new experiments using Bayesian optimization, and analyzing/predicting the results of their experiments using machine learning (ML) models.
 It can also be used as a Python package for more advanced usage, but it is not its main purpose.
 The web application is designed to be user-friendly and accessible to researchers and students alike, providing a powerful tool for optimizing experimental processes in various research fields.
 The Bayesian optimization part is based on the `ax-platform` package [@bakshy_ae_2018], which in turn is based on `BoTorch` [@balandat_botorch_2020].